MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 Before starting any technical work, it’s important to understand the different motivations for investing in protecting business data as these help inform the strategy, objectives, and measures for success.

-The following table provides reasons why business leaders across an organization should invest in Zero Trust-based data protection.
+The following table provides reasons why business leaders across an organization should invest in preventing or reducing damage from a breach.

 | Role | Why preventing or reducing business damage from a breach is important |
 | --- | --- |